astrapi69/mystic-crypt/README.md

 Check out [sonatype repository](https://oss.sonatype.org/index.html#nexus-search;quick~mystic-crypt) for latest snapshots and releases.

-Add the following maven dependency to your project `pom.xml` if you want to import the core functionality of mystic-crypt:
+Add the following maven dependency to your project `pom.xml` if you want to import the core functionality of mystic-core:

 Than you can add the dependency to your dependencies: